katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 teaching: 10
 exercises: 40
 questions:
+- "What are the container images needed for the open data workshop?"
-- "How do I use docker to effectively interface with the CMS open data?"
+- "How do I use the container effectively to interface with the CMS open data?"
-- "What container images are available for my work with the CMS open data?"
 objectives:
 - "Download the container images needed for the introduction to open data"
 - "Open your own CMSSW open data container and check that graphical windows open"
 keypoints:
 - "The CMSSW open data container is mandatory for working with CMS open data"
-- "Other containers are provided for your convenience."
 - "The containers are large and they need to downloaded in advance before the workshop."

 ---